yman45/WWmode/README.md

 ### Update

-To update a db simply run it with *-u/--update* key.
+To update a db simply run it with *-U/--update* key.
 It take some time, log any intresting events and even check hosts for some errors.

 ### Search

+*-F Group*
-To search through db records use *-f/--full-search value* key.
+To search through db records use *-f/--full-search VALUE* key.
-For example: `-f info` to find devices with 'info' string in any of that
+For example: `-F -f info` to find devices with 'info' string in any of that
 field:

     * IPv4 address - ip